 Preparation of Trash

-Trash shall be placed in standard metal or plastic solid waste containers with handles having a capacity of not more than 50 gallons and not less than 15 gallons and weigh less than 50 lbs. per container.
-Commercially produced trash bags designed for this purpose are also permitted for trash only.
-Prior to placing containers at the collection point, they should be drained of all accumulated water, and the resident should take all possible precautions to protect their trash from insects or other animal intrusions.
+Trash shall be placed in the 96 gallon, or 64 gallon township-issued green trash cart with handles facing the house.
+Trash bags and standard trashcans will not longer be used for trash.
+Prior to placing containers at the collection point, they should be drained of any accumulated water, and the resident should take all possible precautions to protect their trash from insects or other animal intrusions.

 No collection of trash or recyclables will be provided to dwellings under construction, dwellings being remodeled, vacant lots, vacant lands, or those properties without a valid certificate of occupancy.